caravagnalab/biPOD/README.md

 <!-- badges: end -->

 biPOD is a package to infer kinetic parameters of an evolving population whose size is observed at discrete intervals of time.
-The tool is able …
+The tool is able to …

 #### Help and support